gdev96/imagic/README.md

 Be sure to download the development files required for building the application.

-##### Image Magick
+##### 3. Image Magick 7

-In order to create the image thumbnails, you need to download and install Imagic Magick.
+In order to create the image thumbnails, you need to download and install Imagic Magick 7.

 First, download JPEG delegate from: